Sunikka/cli-chat/README.md

 # CLI Chat application in Go

 A chat application in Go, where your terminal serves as the interface!
 The project is mainly for fun and learning.
 NOTE: The project has been moving forward, but it has been split to multirepo architecture for maintainability reasons.
-You can find the project repositories from:
+You can find the up to date project repositories from:
 - https://github.com/Sunikka/clich-client
 - https://github.com/Sunikka/clich-backend
 - https://github.com/Sunikka/clich-utilities